Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

-We hope it inspires you to safely start your own yoga practice to aid your recovery.
+We hope this article inspires you to safely start your own yoga practice to aid your recovery.

 Yoga Is About More than Cool-Looking Poses